robflop/robbot/readme.md

 ###### (**) Your code must export the contents in a function which passes ``bot, msg, timeout, botPerm, userPerm`` under ``exports.main``, aswell as a command description under ``exports.desc``, see existing commands for examples.*

 #### Information
-- The default version of the bot loads commands from ``commands/``, uses the ``sounds/`` directory to look for sounds, and saves logs in ``logs/``.
+- The default version of the bot loads commands from ``commands/``, uses the ``sounds/`` directory to look for sounds, saves logs in ``logs/``, loads lists of server-wide ignored users from ``ignores/`` and checks for server-wide disabled commands in ``serverconf/``.
 - Default names for the log filenames are the respective config names. (serverLog = server.log, shutdownLog = shutdown.log etc).
 - By default, a command cooldown of 3 seconds is applied and the default prefix is set to "robbot,".
 - Commands, while case insensitive, require there to be one space to be between the prefix and the command.
 (See example below).
 - DiscordBots integration is disabled by default.
 Activate the command in the config and set your API token to use it.
+(Not able to activate using the ``toggle`` command)

 -> Command example: Use "robbot, help" instead of "robbot,help" in a scenario in which the prefix is "robbot,".